tmpfs/prism/README.md

 Enable the `extendedProperties` option to use these properties.

-Some extended properties require components *opt-in* using `styleOptions`, for example to receive the `color` property:
+Some extended properties require a component *opt-in* using `styleOptions` for the style to be applied, for example to receive the `color` property:

 ```javascript
 static styleOptions = () => {